 Note that a complaint does not always trigger surveillance activities.
 ONC-ACBs are required to receive, log, and assess complaints for validity and to determine whether there is cause to investigate.

 When an ONC-ACB determines a Health IT Module does not meet a requirement of its certification, the product is considered “non-conforming,” and the ONC-ACB must notify the health IT developer of the finding.
 The health IT developer must then work with the ONC-ACB to develop a corrective action plan (CAP) to resolve the identified deficiency(ies) that led to the finding(s) of non-conformity and bring the product back into compliance.
 CAPs must contain certain required elements, including:

 - A description of the non-conformity(ies) and related deficiency(ies);

 - How widespread the problem may be across the health IT developer’s other customers and users;

 - How the health IT developer will address the problem for all potentially affected customers and users;

 - How the health IT developer will ensure that all potentially affected customers and users are alerted and that their issues are resolved;

 - The timeframe in which all corrective action must be completed; and

 - An attestation by the health IT developer that it has completed all elements of the approved CAP.

-If the non-conformities are not resolved in accordance with the CAP, an ONC-ACB will follow its procedures to suspend and/or withdraw the certification of the Complete EHR or Health IT Module.
+If the non-conformities are not resolved in accordance with the CAP, an ONC-ACB will follow its procedures to suspend and/or withdraw the certification of the Health IT Module.